 Ljubomir decides for himself that it is possible.

 ”I remember how my coach told me that I was too small for handball.
-I don´t know why I did not listen to what he said...
+I don't know why I didn't listen to what he said...
 I think I wanted to show that they all were wrong.“

-At the age of 17, he has his first real reward, as he is offered the back center position in the team Redbergslids IK in the swedish first league Elitserien.
+At the age of 17, Ljubo gets his first real reward, he is offered the back center position in Redbergslids IK, a Swedish premier league team.

-Vranjes gives up football (although his father promises him a new car if he quits handball instead…!) and gives full focus on becoming a professional handball player.
-He has never regret it.
+He stops playing football (although his father promises him a new car if he quits handball instead…!) and focus entirely on becoming a professional handball player.
+He has never regretted it.